Injured While Working From Home? Workers Comp Eligibility

 Was I Injured in the Course of Employment?

 L&I covers injuries that occur within the course of employment.
-Courts interpret this standard broadly and tend to find that injuries are covered when claims are made by workers who were performing tasks for the benefit of an employer.
+Courts interpret this standard broadly and tend to find that injuries are covered when claims are made by workers who are performing tasks for the benefit of an employer.

-Proving that you were injured in the course of your employment may be slightly more difficult when working from home, but far from impossible.
+Proving that you were injured in the course of your employment may be slightly more difficult when working from home but far from impossible.

 Questions that your employer and the Board of Industrial Insurance may ask include: